Meyami County

-Meyami County (شهرستان میامی) is in Semnan Province, Iran.
+Meyami County (شهرستان میامی) is in Semnan province, Iran.
 Its capital is the city of Meyami.

 History

-In 2013, Meyami District was separated from Shahrud County in the establishment of Meyami County, which was divided into two districts and five rural districts, with Meyami as its capital and only city.
+In 2011, Meyami District was separated from Shahrud County in the establishment of Meyami County, which was divided into two districts and five rural districts, with Meyami as its capital and only city at the time.
+The village of Rezvan was converted to a city in 2020.

 Demographics

 Population

 At the time of the 2016 National Census, the county's population was 38,718 in 12,481 households.

 Administrative divisions

 Meyami County's population and administrative structure are shown in the following table.